Authentic Beef Rosh Recipe || Afghani Beef Rosh || How to Make Beef Rosh with step by step photos and Video

 Ghee/Fat: An authentic Rosh recipe uses fat from

-lamb, mutton, or beef but here I add desi ghee instead of adding fat as we
+lamb, mutton, or beef, but here I add desi ghee instead of adding fat, as we

-aren’t used to eating fat in our food even then you want an authentic taste
+aren’t used to eating fat in our food.
+Even then, you want an authentic taste

 that can use fat in the recipe.
 Additionally, I would recommend using desi ghee